-- 1. To protect the interest of minority shareholders, other stakeholders and the general public; - 2.
-To enhance the independence and objectivity of the Board's deliberations from the executive arm: - 3.
-To mitigate any possible conflict of interests between the policy-making and the day-to day management; - 4.
+- (g) has not served as an independent director in any one or more of the said Corporations for a cumulative period of more than nine (9) years from the date of his first appointment as an Independent Director. - 9.5.4 The responsibilities include the following: - 1.
+To protect the interest of minority shareholders, other stakeholders and the general public; - 2.
+To enhance the independence and objectivity of the Board's deliberations from the executive arm; - 3.
+To mitigate any possible conflict of interests between the policy-making and the day-to-day management; - 4.
 To constructively challenge and contribute to the development of strategies; - 5.
 To ensure that the Board uses adequate systems and controls to safeguards the interests of the Company; - 6.
-To provide the 'check and balance' function to the Board; and - 7.
+To provide the "check and balance' function to the Board; and - 7.
 To monitor and provide an objective view on the performance of executive directors and management in meeting the agreed goals and objectives.

-8.5 Senior Independent Director
+9.6 Senior Independent Non-Executive Director

-The Board shall identify an independent non-executive director to be the senior independent director to whom concerns may be conveyed.
-The responsibilities of the Senior Independent Director are as follows:
+9.6.1 The Board shall identify an independent non-executive director to be the senior independent director to whom concerns may be conveyed.
+The responsibilities of the Senior Independent Non-Executive Director are as follows:

-- 1. Ensure all independent directors have an opportunity to provide input on the agenda and advise the Chairman on the quality, quantity and timeliness of the information submitted by the Management that is necessary or appropriate for the independent directors to perform their duties effectively; - 2.
-Consult the Chairman regarding the board meeting schedules to ensure the independent directors can perform their duties responsibly and with sufficient time for discussion of all agenda items;
+1. Ensure all independent directors have an opportunity to provide input on the agenda and advise the Chairman on the quality, quantity and timeliness of the information submitted by the Management that is necessary or appropriate for the independent directors to perform their duties effectively;

-- 3. Serve as the principal conduit between the Independent Directors and the Chairman on sensitive issues for example issues that arise from "whistle-blowing"; and - 4.
+- 2. Consult the Chairman regarding the board meeting schedules to ensure the independent directors can perform their duties responsibly and with sufficient time for discussion of all agenda items; - 3.
+Serve as the principal conduit between the Independent Directors and the Chairman on sensitive issues for example issues that arise from "whistle-blowing"; - 4.
+Lead the annual review of board effectiveness, ensuring that the performance of each individual director is independently assessed; - Lead the succession planning and appointment of directors and oversee the development of a diverse pipeline for board and management succession, including the future Chairman, Executive Directors and CEO; and - 6.
 Serve as a designated contact for consultation and direct communication with shareholders on areas that cannot be resolved through the normal channels of contact with the Chairman or GMD/GCEO.